projectcontour/gimbal/docs/kubernetes-discoverer.md

 2. Those objects are then synchronized to the Gimbal cluster in the same namespace as the remote cluster.
 For example, if a service named `testsvc01` exists in the namespace `team1` then the same service will be written to the Gimbal cluster in the `team1` namespace.
 Labels will also be added during the synchronization (See the [labels](#labels) section for more details).
 3. Once the initial list of objects is synchronized, any further updates will happen automatically when a service or endpoint is `created`, `updated`, or `deleted`.

+#### Ignored Objects

+An exception to the flow outlined previously are objects that are ignored when synchronizing.
+The following rules determine if an object is ignored during sync:
+- Any service or endpoint in the `kube-system` namespace
+- Any service or endpoint named `kubernetes` in the `default` namespace

 ### Labels

 All synchronized services & endpoints will contain the same properties as the source system (e.g. annotations, labels, etc), but additional labels are added to assist in understanding where the object was sourced from.